wp-plugins/responsive-full-background/readme.txt

 * Upload 'responsive-full-background' folder to the '/wp-content/plugins/' directory.
 * Activate the plugin through the 'Plugins' menu in WordPress.
-* Go to Appearance menu > Responsive Full Background.
+* Go to wp-admin > Plugins > Responsive Full Background.
 * Enter your background link.
 * Click on 'Save Changes' button.
 * Enjoy.